How to Recover from Homeschool Burnout

 Are you experiencing homeschool burnout?
 It is a real problem.
 While a lot of homeschool moms (and public school moms too for that matter) may feel a real lull in the school year in January and February and wish schooling could be done for the year, homeschool burnout is a deeper issue.
-If you are exhausted from homeschooling, here are tips for how to recover from homeschool burnout so you can thrive, not just survive!
+If you are an exhausted homeschooling mom, here are tips for how to recover from homeschool burnout so you can thrive, not just survive!

 My Road to Homeschool Burnout

-A year ago, I had been homeschooling for eight years, one on my own and seven involved with Classical Conversations.
+A few years ago, I had been homeschooling for eight years – one on my own and seven involved with Classical Conversations.
 While I really enjoyed all that my children and I were learning through Classical Conversations, I was always involved in tutoring or directing, which required a lot of accountability and work.

 During those eight years, I also taught early childhood music and piano classes, wrote skits about artists and composers, cooked all of our meals, trained my kids to help me keep the house clean, and did the usual housekeeping stuff.
 My summers were supposed to be when I rested, but really, every summer, I prepared for the next school year and caught up on house projects, like a lot of painting.
-Especially after the last summer, when I prepared to tutor Challenge A, we painted the outside of our house ourselves, and I filmed my artist and composer skits for a YouTube channel, I started the school year on empty.
+Especially after the last summer, when I prepared to tutor Challenge A, we painted the outside of our house ourselves, and I filmed my artist and composer skits for my art and music courses, I started the school year on empty.

-As our eighth year of homeschooling drew to an end and the February slump never got better, my wise husband could see that I had reached the point of homeschool burnout.
+As our eighth year of homeschooling drew to an end and the February slump never got better, my wise husband could see that I was showing signs of homeschool burnout.
 He looked at me and said, “You need a break.
 We should take the year off from CC.”
 It was a relief to think that maybe I could begin to recover from this exhaustion.

 Our family is firmly committed to homeschooling – so we were not taking a break from that – but in a sense we decided to take a year of Sabbath rest from homeschool groups and extra commitments to focus on our family and better self-care.
 In Leviticus 25:3-5, God outlines a plan for a year of Sabbath rest.
 “For six years sow your fields, and for six years prune your vineyards and gather their crops.
 But in the seventh year the land is to have a year of Sabbath rest, a Sabbath to the Lord.
 Do not sow your fields or prune your vineyards.
 Do not reap what grows of itself or harvest the grapes of your untended vines.
 The land is to have a year of rest.”

 Oops!
-I guess I should have taken a year of Sabbath rest after six years of homeschooling, and then maybe I wouldn’t have been in homeschool burnout!
+I guess I should have taken a year of Sabbath rest after six years of homeschooling, and then maybe I wouldn’t have been in need of some serious homeschool mom self-care!
 Well, better late than never.

 How to Recover from Homeschool Burnout

 Does this sound like you?
-Are you exhausted from all you do as a homeschool mom or do you need help in recovering from homeschool burnout?
+Are you exhausted from all you do as a homeschool mom or do you want to avoid homeschool burnout?
 Here are tips that have helped me to recover from homeschool burnout.

 1. Restore your relationship with God.